dmbarbour/glas/docs/GrammarLogicProg.md

 Grammar-logic programs are very suitable for [transaction loop applications](GlasApps.md).

-Integration tweaks relative to procedural transaction loop:
+Integration tweaks relative to my earlier prog model:

 * Step state should be plain old data; no holding refs to prior steps or timeline.
 * In effects API, use named refs only to introduce channels; robust ocap security.